operable/cog-book/cog-book/source/sections/introducing_cog.rst

 Here are a few things you will need to do first.

 - Join our public `Slack channel <http://slack.operable.io/>`_ to chat with the Operable team and the Cog community.
 This is the best place to get realtime help.
-- Head over to the <<Installation Guide>> and start installing Cog.
+- Head over to the :doc:`installation_guide` and start installing Cog.
 Have questions?
 Ask us!
 - Once installed, make Cog do something.
-Read up on <<Commands and Bundles>>
+Read up on :doc:`commands_and_bundles`.
 - Do you want to expand Cog's command capabilities?
-Easy, start <<Building Command Bundles>>.
+Easy, start :doc:`building_command_bundles`.
 - Looking for Enterprise solutions like a fully integrated Cog, dedicated support, or consultation by our team?
 Read more on our `Enterprise page <https://operable.io/enterprise.html>`_.